jazdrv/dnaTools/README.md

 * Goal: To identify the population distributions of each clade, debias them to absolute numbers via correct weighting, and use the clade-averaged position to predict the population's origin.
 * Working from the bottom to the top of the Tree, combine the geographic origins of People into their most-recent known haplogroups.
 Weighting here is important.
 First, each country/region needs weighted according to the depth of testing (regional weight = population at average MRCA date / testing population).
 Haplogroups can then be combined, working up the tree:
-(a) If a clade has no sub-clades, the nodal location is = {Sum(Latitude * regional weight)/Sum(regional weight) ; Sum(Longitude * regional weight)/Sum(regional weight)}.
+	1. If a clade has no sub-clades, the nodal location is = {Sum(Latitude * regional weight)/Sum(regional weight) ; Sum(Longitude * regional weight)/Sum(regional weight)}.
-(b) If a clade has one or more sub-clades, the weight for each sub-clade should be multiplied by the square root of the number of testers within it, then included in the sum in the same way.
+	2. If a clade has one or more sub-clades, the weight for each sub-clade should be multiplied by the square root of the number of testers within it, then included in the sum in the same way.
 (The best choice of weight may need some adjustment from a square root, but that would be a good first guess.)
-(c) Update latitude and longitude of origin in Tree.
+	3. Update latitude and longitude of origin in Tree.
 * Output a series of visualisations allowing migrations to be tracked.

 ### PART E: Age analysis